 Q4: Is it worth the cost if my insurance doesn’t approve it?
 For me, absolutely x100.
 This device changed my life and I would be on an entirely different path if it wasn’t for the ExoSym.
 To live without chronic pain is something you just can’t put a price on.
 If the device works for you, I would recommend doing everything you can to get it.
 Note: I don’t know much about the insurance side of things so can’t be a good speaker for that, but I’ve met several patients whose devices have been covered by their insurance.
 I think it depends on each person’s injury / condition and their insurance plan.

 Q5: Is there anything you’ve found you can’t do in it?
 Actually, no!
-So far in my device, I’ve completed a 120 mile adventure race, run countless 5-10K races, a half-marathon, ice skating, road cycling & mountain biking (including a 100 mile century ride), swimming, CrossFit, Camp Gladiator, hiking, kickball, dodgeball, rock climbing, kayaking, horse back riding…and even a 24hr multisport adventure race in 2016. ☺
+So far in my device, I’ve completed a 120 mile adventure race, run countless 5-10K races, several half-marathons, ice skating, bouldering, tennis, road cycling & mountain biking (including a 100 mile century ride), swimming, CrossFit, Camp Gladiator, hiking, kickball, dodgeball, rock climbing, kayaking, horse back riding…and even a 24hr multisport adventure race in 2016. ☺

 Q6: Is running in it hard?
 It’s different.
 Since the ankle is locked in place in the device, running is not necessarily harder in it, just different.
 Before my injury, I used to be a more long-strided runner, but in the ExoSym, it helps to take quicker steps (I strive for a 90 cadence).
 I learned to run in the device fairly quickly during the physical therapy — it came pretty naturally to me and it’s my favorite thing to do.
 I’ve even placed in races against uninjured athletes and oftentimes I place at the top in my workouts at my gym (& I am only sharing this to help you see that the device is that incredible!
 What you put into it, you get out.).